rinigus/pure-maps/po/README.md

    code, e.g. `fi.po` or `pt_BR.po`.

 1. Run command `make rpm` in the source directory.
-You'll need `make`, `rpmbuild`, `gettext` and `linguist` from `qttools`.
+You'll need `make`, `rpmbuild`, `gettext` and `qttools`.
 You'll find the resulting RPM under the `rpm` directory.
 Copy that to your device and install e.g. via the File Browser app or `pkcon install-local ...` at a command line.

 [dl-po]: https://www.transifex.com/otsaloma/whogo-maps/whogo-mapspot/fi/download/for_use/
 [releases]: https://github.com/otsaloma/whogo-maps/releases